MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

   // SQL: Store as `TEXT`.
 Index this column
   id: Base64URLString;
   // SQL: Store raw bytes as `BYTEA`/`BLOB`/etc...
+  //      Caution: Node ORM's may map this to a Buffer on retrieval,
+  //      convert to Uint8Array as necessary
   publicKey: Uint8Array;
   // SQL: Foreign Key to an instance of your internal user model
   user: UserModel;
   // SQL: Store as `TEXT`.
 Index this column.
-A UNIQUE constraint on (webAuthnUserID + user) also
+A UNIQUE constraint on
-  // achieves maximum user privacy
+  //      (webAuthnUserID + user) also achieves maximum user privacy
   webauthnUserID: Base64URLString;
   // SQL: Consider `BIGINT` since some authenticators return atomic timestamps as counters
   counter: number;